Sarahkhan20/Prolog_A_Trial/README.md

   Try out different operators, it's fun.
   Now while looking at Execution Order of PROLOG it is similar as BODMAS.
 So no special rules here

-Till now of This Tut, we haven't came accross terminology 'backward chaining', but we have already experienced it.
+Till now of This Tutorial, we haven't came accross terminology 'backward chaining', but we have already experienced it.
 Prolog was designed keeping backward chaining in mind for Clausal Execution to understand better.

   #### Imperitive Control Flow-Cut.
   Director says, CUT! yeah something similar here too.
 But make sure this is used carefully by only understanding what will Cut Do and not just experimenting and playing around.